-National Church Residences is proposing to acquire and renovate the three additional affordable senior-restricted properties on the Christian City campus, including the 109-unit Larry Moore Manor, the 76-unit Gene Miller Manor and the 20-unit Garden Terrace.
+National Church Residences is proposing to acquire and renovate the three additional affordable senior-restricted properties on the Christian City campus, including the 109-unit Larry Moore Manor, the 85-unit John Sparks Manor and the 20-unit Garden Terrace.
 Other than these properties, we did not identify any senior-restricted properties or general occupancy properties that were funded and/or built since 2020.
-We consider these 205 comparable units that will potentially be allocated within the Site PMA as relevant supply in the demand calculations.
+We consider these 214 comparable units that will potentially be allocated within the Site PMA as relevant supply in the demand calculations despite the fact they have not yet been allocated.

-According to the tenant relocation plan, National Church Residences will stop actively leasing units ahead of the renovations, in order to reserve eight vacant apartments for relocation purposes.
-The renovations will take place on a rolling basis, and tenants will move back into their apartments once renovations are complete.
+According to the tenant relocation plan, National Church Residences will stop actively leasing units ahead of the renovations, in order to reserve seven vacant apartments for relocation purposes.
+The renovations will take place on a rolling basis and tenants will move back into their apartments once renovations are complete.
 Each temporary residence will be cleaned and sanitized upon completion to adhere to protocol standards followed to prevent the spread of COVID-19.
 The tenant relocation plan is included as an addendum to this report.

-Note that we have considered demand scenarios, including an "effective" capture rate that considers only the eight units that will be held vacant to minimize tenant displacement, and one that considers all 85 rent-assisted units.
+Note that we have considered demand scenarios, including an "effective" capture rate that considers only the seven units that will be held vacant to minimize tenant displacement, and one that considers all 76 rent-assisted units.